-We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuses.
+We will take reasonable steps to keep your personal information safe from loss, unauthorised access, use, modification or disclosure, or other misuse.

 While we take reasonable steps to maintain secure internet connections, if you provide us with personal information over the internet, the provision of that information is at your own risk.